 Drug interceptions by port, location, and year.
-Customs produces a wide range of information to keep you informed about our work.

 Drugs and prescription medicines